 Watch a Scary Movie Outdoors

-We know when you think of picnics, you usually envision summer, but fall picnics are where it's at, y'all.
-Park yourselves near some gorgeous fallen leaves, and unpack your thermos-contained drinks — think: hot apple cider or cocoa with marshmallows — belly-warming soup, and crusty bread.
-Afterwards, work off your meal playing in the foliage.
-You'll feel silly for five seconds, but then the fun will start.
+We know when you think of picnics, you usually envision summer, but fall picnics are where it's at.
+Situate yourselves near some gorgeous fallen leaves, and unpack your thermos-contained drinks—from hot apple cider to cocoa with marshmallows—belly-warming soup, and crusty bread.
+Afterward, you can work off your meal by jumping in a pile of leaves for a hit of nostalgia from your childhood.

 Carve and Decorate Pumpkins

 Plan a Puzzle Night

-We say this with 100 percent sincerity: puzzles are freaking awesome.
-They require patience and teamwork and creative problem-solving and the ability to come back from making mistakes and...wait, did we just describe a marriage?
+We say this with 100 percent sincerity: Puzzles are freaking awesome.
+They require patience, teamwork, and creative problem-solving—not to mention the ability to come back from making mistakes and... wait, did we just describe a marriage?
 Light your favorite pumpkin spice-scented candle and settle in with a flight of pumpkin ales for the perfect evening at home.

 Map Out a Hiking Adventure